jeppeml/power-price-monitor/README.md

 - **HueService.hpp/cpp**: Discovers and fetches IP address and port of the Philips Hue bridge.
 - **HueLightService.hpp/cpp**: Controls the lights connected to the Philips Hue bridge.
 - **HueEventService.hpp/cpp**: Handles events from the Philips Hue bridge.
 (Currently not integrated, but does work.
 Needs more work and integration with main.cpp not straightforward)
-- **WiFiSetupService.hpp/cpp**: Sets up the device as a WiFi access point to capture WiFi credentials using `Captive Portal`
+- **WiFiSetupService.hpp/cpp**: Sets up the device as a WiFi access point to capture WiFi credentials and custom setup of colors and prices using `Captive Portal`
+- **WifiSetup.html.hpp**: Used by the WifiSetupService.
+An html file wrapped as a header file.
+I am not really sure why I did it like this.
+It was easy though.
+Should probably properly load it from NVS as a blob.
 - **WiFiUtils.hpp/cpp**: Simply connects to the Wifi, keeps trying forever

 ## Setup Instructions